Abrantee Boateng

 Abrantee Boateng is a radio and television presenter, club DJ and events promoter.
-He is known professionally as DJ Abrantee, the pioneer of the Afrobeats movement who branded and launched the world's first ever 'Afrobeats' Show on UK Radio on 11 April 2011.
+He is known professionally as DJ Abrantee, the pioneer of the Afrobeats movement who branded and launched the world's first ever "Afrobeats" show on UK radio on 11 April 2011.
 Abrantee is also one of the best known voices of urban radio station Capital Xtra in the United Kingdom.

 Early life

 Born in Croydon to Akan parents, Abrantee Boateng grew up there until the family moved to East London when he was seven years old.
 He attended Stratford School in Forest Gate.
 His interest in music was ignited during his teenage years by a cousin who had a sound system and introduced Boateng to his record collection and took him along to various events to experience DJing.
 He spent three years shadowing his cousin around clubs and venues in London.
 Following his cousin's decision to leave the music business, Abrantee inherited his record collection.
-In the early 90's, he joined a group of DJs called 90% who were promoting events in London.
+In the early 1990s, he joined a group of DJs called 90% who were promoting events in London.
 Boateng is proud of being able to speak the Twi language, predominantly used in Akan territories within Ghana.